-The Implementation Schedule included in Table 7-1 outlines the time frame which the District will implement the land management strategies which were addressed in Chapters 5 and 6.
+The Implementation Schedule included in Table 7-1 outlines the time frame in which the District will implement the land management strategies addressed in Chapters 5 and 6.

-Table 7-1 Land Management Strategies Implementation Schedule
+Table 7-1: Land Management Strategies Implementation Schedule

-Land Management Strategy Code Implementation Date Inform the PCS that they are within a DWSP zone Α 2016 Request homeowners to implement Best Management Practices for household hazardous waste (household chemicals) and septic systems.
-(See Appendix C) В 2016 Request that all herbicides, pesticides, and fertilizers according to manufacturer specifications. С 2016 DWSP Management Plan for future PCSs.
-NA Effective upon DDW approval of the DWSP Plan
+Land Management Strategy Code Implementation Date Inform the PCS that they are within a DWSP zone Α 2017 Request homeowners to implement Best Management Practices for household hazardous waste (household chemicals) and septic systems.
+(See Appendix B) В 2017 Request that all herbicides, pesticides, and fertilizers be applied according to manufacturer specifications. С 2017 DWSP Management Plan for future PCSs.
+NA Ongoing update of PCS inventory